jesco00s/tech-debt/README.md

 - unify the response body.
 Should not be an array without the value
 - add application yml file that has the table names
 - add a secret yml file that has the database config
+- fix the tempCodeRunnerFile
+- split the getREsources into a handler file